Riding the Trend or Protecting Profits | Confluent Inc. (CFLT)

 Wells Fargo gave a rating of “Overweight” to CFLT, setting the target price at $50 in the report published on July 19th of the current year.

-Volatility was left at 7.67%, however, over the last 30 days, the volatility rate increased by 8.15%, as shares surge +3.51% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +71.25% upper at present.
+Volatility was left at 7.55%, however, over the last 30 days, the volatility rate increased by 6.96%, as shares sank -1.25% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +60.59% upper at present.

 Stock Fundamentals for CFLT